caoccao/Javet/docs/development/debug_with_chrome_developer_tools.rst

 Handshake
 ---------

-* CDT Shell listens to port 9229 by default because CDT constantly queries http://127.0.0.1:9229/json for remote target.
-CDT Shell tells CDT that it is a node flavored remote target via http://127.0.0.1:9229/json and the websocket address is http://127.0.0.1:9229/javet.
+* CDT Shell listens to port 9229 by default because CDT constantly queries http://127.0.0.1:9229/json/list for a list of remote targets.
+CDT Shell tells CDT that it is a node flavored remote target via http://127.0.0.1:9229/json/list and the websocket address is ``ws://127.0.0.1:9229/javet``.
 * CDT queries http://127.0.0.1:9229/json/version for protocol version.
 CDT Shell currently uses v1.3.
 The complete protocol API docs are available at https://chromedevtools.github.io/devtools-protocol/.
-* CDT queries http://127.0.0.1:9229/javet with a websocket upgrade request.
+* CDT queries http://127.0.0.1:9229/javet/list with a websocket upgrade request.
 CDT Shell responses with websocket upgrade accepted.
-* CDT switches to ws://127.0.0.1:9229/javet and sends the following 8 messages to perform a handshake with a node flavored remote target.
+* CDT switches to ``ws://127.0.0.1:9229/javet`` and sends the following 8 messages to perform a handshake with a node flavored remote target.

 .. code-block:: js